Are you searching for the right language-learning tool?

 What is the verdict for Babbel vs Duolingo?

-Although both learning platforms provide you with a basic introduction to a foreign language, Duolingo has a certain appeal for its gamified style that motivates learners to stick to the lessons.
+Although both learning platforms provide a basic introduction to a foreign language, Duolingo has a certain appeal because of its gamified style, which motivates learners to stick to the lessons.

-Nevertheless, Babbel takes time to provide in-depth explanations a foreign language’s different aspects, as well as grammar rules and cultural contexts of phrases and sentences, allowing for better understanding of the learning material.
+Nevertheless, Babbel takes time to provide in-depth explanations of a foreign language’s different aspects, grammar rules, and cultural contexts of phrases and sentences, allowing for a better understanding of the learning material.

 For that, Babbel is the winner.